TEAC 5004 Business Studies/Legal Studies/Economics Curriculum 2

 Level Postgraduate Coursework Level 5 subject

-Students in program 1714 must have Business Studies or Commerce or Economics or Legal Studies Curriculum Area applied to their student record before they can enrol in this subject.
+Students in program 1714 or 1914 must have Business Studies or Commerce or Economics or Legal Studies Curriculum Area applied to their student record before they can enrol in this subject.
 Students can view their Curriculum Areas on DegreeWorks in MySR.